-Studies have shown that 1 in 5 senior adults have symptoms of mental illness that are not part of the normal aging process.
+The World Health Organization reports that approximately 15% of adults aged 60 or older suffer from a mental disorder that is not part of the normal aging process.
 Frequently, the symptoms experienced are anxiety or depression.
 Oftentimes, people with these symptoms do not realize that they are very treatable and coincidentally do not seek help.
 So, does Medicare cover mental health?
 You bet.

 Medicare is a valuable resource to beneficiaries when it comes to mental health.
 In 1965, when Medicare began, everything changed for seniors and their healthcare.
 Fortunately, today, more than 50 million people can count on Medicare for their medical needs during retirement.
 This includes needs for mental health care.

 Medicare benefits are broken down into multiple parts.
 Let’s look into how Medicare covers mental health care under its various parts.

 Medicare Part A provides coverage for your inpatient hospital stays.
 It also covers skilled nursing facility care, blood received in a transfusion, and hospice benefits.
 Included in this part is up to 190 total days in an inpatient mental healthcare clinic within your lifetime.